 Anyways, we continued chatting, and eventually our conversation turned to politics.
 This guy did not like Brexit nor did he like Trump (honestly, we haven’t met a single non-American on our trip that liked Trump.
 We heard there were some Trump supporters in Australia, but we never met any.
-Oh wait, there was one Indian who liked Trump, but he also believed that all Muslims were terrorists; he told me so himself).
+Oh wait, there was one Indian who liked Trump, but he also believes that all Muslims are terrorists; he told me so himself).
 Then the conversation turned to Putin.

 The British guy was skeptical.
 The west hates Putin so much, he said, they’ll do anything to make him look bad.
 He wouldn’t be surprised it some western government was behind the killings, in an attempt to weaken Putin by making him look like a murderous dictator.
 I told him that was absurd for the simple fact that if it were true, whichever government was doing it was failing miserably.
 Putin was gaining power with every killing, not losing it.

 Lesson learned: Not a lesson, more of an insight.
 Travelers who enjoy India have a little bit of anarchist in them.
 Somewhere inside, India-lovers dislike society, and they enjoy the chaos that weak societies like India bring.

 The Price Of Juice

 While at the train station waiting for our train, I picked up a couple juice containers for Inna and myself.
 When I asked the price, the guy behind the counter (a 20-something guy) thought about it for a second, then said 150 rupees ($2).
 I paid and left.